Daniil-Khlyvniuk/Postil-bedding/README.md

 # Online store "Postil' bedding"
 ![](Screenshot_1.png)

 It's a finale project on it-courses.
-We have worked in team with 6 members for about a 2 month and implemented all popular functional and features for online stores
+We have worked in a team with 6 members for about a 2 month and implemented all popular functional and features for online stores